-The reverence of Babe Ruth; the innate talent and kindness of Benny; the glory of hitting a home run; the devastation of losing a ball and a day of baseball; the mythological terror of The Beast; Scotty’s tenuous relationship with his stepdad; his deftness with Erector Sets: These breadcrumbs are carefully planted so every beat of the ending packs a punch.
+The reverence of Babe Ruth; the innate talent and kindness of Benny; the glory of hitting a home run; the devastation of losing a ball and a day of baseball; the mythological terror of The Beast; Scotty’s tenuous relationship with his stepdad; his deftness with Erector Sets: These breadcrumbs are carefully planted so every beat of the ending feels earned and packs a proper storytelling punch.

 Despite all that, the film’s first half is still its most charming.
 It delivers a satisfying arc for Scotty coming out of his shell — because goddamn does the movie make him pathetic at the start.
 The various episodes are of mixed quality but add up to a broader picture of the kind of magical carefree summer that adults remember in snippets and emotional texture more than chronological narrative.
 The set piece-heavy second half shifts us more squarely back into kids movie adventure territory, which is fine, but loses track of the movie’s initial aim.

 There’s something slightly haphazard to the craft of it all, too.
 The boys’ acting consists mostly of shouting when something outrageous happens, which is amusing enough.
 The actors for Scotty and Benny bring a little more to the table, and Patrick Renna as Ham has some obvious comic chops.
 (In an alternate universe, perhaps Renna has Jonah Hill’s career arc.)